origo-map/origo/PLUGINS.md

 Smaller adjustment to the core might be necessary but should be avoided to make the plugin as standalone as possible.

+A number of Origo developer seminars were held in the second half of 2024 and first half of 2025.
+The presentation on plugins can be found at **[Developing in Origo part 3 - plugins](https://docs.google.com/presentation/d/13e38b81OnGhhud2t4cDxux5vXzGZYFLO/edit?usp=sharing&ouid=116035513551791915749&rtpof=true&sd=true)**.

+Plugins with a graphical user interface showing text and numbers can avail of the localization control in the Origo core.
+This makes the plugin potentially global and makes the user experience consistent when the localization control's language menu is enabled.
+Details on this can be found in the **[API documentation](https://origo-map.github.io/origo-documentation/latest/#using-origo-api)**.

 ## Available plugins
 Below is a list of available plugins.
 More information about each plugin can be found in the plugin's own repository.